How to play and what to do

 Link game - this is where we join up with other bingo clubs to play play for bigger prize money.

-National game - as the name suggests this game is played in most clubs every session with prize money up to £25,000!
+National game - played every session with an in-house prize and a National Jackpot of up to £50,000!

 Electronic Bingo - play your tickets on a Bee (electronic board) just tap the screen to mark your numbers.
 These can be more expensive as you can play more tickets at once but we have a choice of packages to suit every budget.
 They're very easy to use but just don't forget to shout when the time comes!